Leader-board/Wikimedia-statistics/Working with the global dataset.md

 ## Introduction

-The global user database (LINK) is about 128 GB, effectively being a 943 x 69 million matrix.
+The global user database (see Releases) is about 128 GB, effectively being a 943 x 69 million matrix.
 This (for me at least) posed challenges of its own, since it's not normal for me to work with databases of this size.
 Below I give some notes that may help someone who looks at this later.

+Note: from GitHub Releases, you will need to join the split files if you want it that way.
+It's easy on Windows using the ``copy`` command line tool.

 ## Excel

 The most fundamental problem with it is that it can only handle 1048576 (2<sup>20</sup>) of rows, which is a shame, because it's otherwise a really powerful and intuitive tool.

 So suppose you are fine with that.
 Then importing the CSV is pretty easy - the legacy import wizard is often a better choice as that directly imports the CSV to the spreadsheet rather than the "modern" method of creating a "connection".
+With that, Excel ate up to ~30 GB at times, and stayed at around 15 GB otherwise.
+Importing is quick (but then you have the row limit).

 Once you're done with that, some analysis can be done pretty easily.
 Load Analytics ToolPak.
-Then O(*n*) based operations can be done easily (for instance, descriptive statistics on *n* columns).
+Then O(*n*) based operations can be done in a reasonable amount of time (for instance, descriptive statistics on *n* columns).
 However, trying to perform O(*n*<sup>2</sup>) operations (such as trying to compute the covariance matrix for *n* columns) is not worth it for larger values of *n*.
 The main issue is that Analytics ToolPak is single-threaded.

+<b>What about Access?</b> In theory it would have allowed me to get rid of the row limit of Excel, but Access has a 2 GB file limit which made it pointless...

 ## SQL

+This is with T-SQL by the way, so the one used by Microsoft SQL Server.

+The reason I tried it was that I *thought* that queries would be quick given my past experience with it.
+Well,

+* importing takes time (about a day) - which isn't that unreasonable given the context - but slower than what I expected.
+* You need to carefully handle the import and export wizard.
+For instance, the source is Unicode.
+However, you need to set the source as ``TEXT`` (text stream) and the destination for the username as ``NTEXT`` (unicode text stream), otherwise SQL Server will complain about a mismatch when trying to import.
+Also, instead of trying to change the variable type for every column, edit the SQL and mass-copy/replace using Notepad or another tool.
+* The size of the SQL table when imported can be very large - over 300 GB in my experience.
+Watch out for that.
+Also, it may sound like it is also RAM-intensive but that's for caching (it helps to have more RAM though)
+* A simple query to find the users with the most edits took hours to complete - so a fail overall.

+## SPSS

+This was the tool that best worked for me overall.

+* It is generally both RAM and disk-intensive.
+A 48 GB RAM VM worked well for me, but disk bottlenecks were a more serious issue (as it was running off a networked HDD) - make sure you have lots of high-speed storage as SPSS will create a cache in disk.
+Parts of the CSV importing process utilise multiple cores as well.
+Importing can be done in about 4 hours with that - faster than SQL.
+* Unlike SQL's importing and exporting wizard, it is not easy to change all the variables from string to a number in one go.
+The best way to do that is by using a SPSS script: [run](https://webcache.googleusercontent.com/search?q=cache:tZ0hxEOR_ecJ:https://www.ibm.com/docs/SSLVMB_24.0.0/spss/base/syn_alter_type_overview.html+&cd=3&hl=en&ct=clnk&gl=uk) ``ALTER TYPE (first non-username column) to Total (A = F).`` What we want is to change the variable type of _all_ columns except the username (as that should be a string).
+This also ensures that the width of the numerical column is of the right size.
+Also do that - it reduced the size of the SPSS file from 550 GB to 68 GB and made subsequent operations much faster!
+* It was easy enough to generate histograms and _reasonably_ fast.
+Many of the operations are fully multi-threaded.
+* I exhibited the issues in [this thread](https://superuser.com/questions/1496709/is-it-expected-that-vm-virtualbox-cannot-manage-more-than-16-cores) with VirtualBox - it seemed to be unstable with anything more than 16 cores - and even 16 cores didn't seem to work well (this could be due to how I was running off a university batch server, however).

+## Python

+This tool does work, but is not as intuitive and the histograms generated by Matplotlib aren't as good as what SPSS can do.
+You'll have to do most things on your own.
+A sample that does this is available at this repository.